alexschedrov/fake_sendmail.sh/README.md

 Usage
 ------------

-* Need update destination in script when do you want to place emails.
+* Need update destination in script where do you want to place emails.
 Example:
 ```
     prefix="/home/sanchiz/htdocs/sendmail/new"